 What we don’t: Also heavier and less versatile.

-Rumpl is best known for their modern and vibrant outdoor blankets, but they’ve recently started to expand into the rest of the camping market.
-Their Stuffable Pillowcase is a logical addition to the lineup and competes with Zpacks’ Medium-Plus above as a lightweight stuff sack pillow for minimalist campers and backpackers.
-The Rumpl’s biggest advantage over the Zpacks is comfort: The double-sided design is considerably plusher and softer with thick polar fleece on one side and smooth ripstop polyester on the other.
-Like most of Rumpl’s offerings, the Stuffable Pillowcase is also sold in a nice selection of fun colors and patterns (compared to the Zpacks’ single bland colorway) and sustainably built with recycled fleece and a shell made from recycled plastic bottles.
-And at $40, the Rumpl is a considerable $20 cheaper than the Zpacks, giving it the clear edge in value, too.
+Rumpl is best known for their modern and vibrant outdoor blankets, but they’ve more recently started to expand into the rest of the camping market.
+Their Stuffable Pillowcase is a logical addition to the lineup and competes with the Zpacks Medium-Plus above as a lightweight stuff sack pillow for minimalist campers and backpackers.
+The Rumpl’s biggest advantage over the Zpacks is comfort: The double-sided design is considerably plusher and softer with thick polar fleece on one side and smooth polyester on the other.
+Like most of Rumpl’s offerings, the Stuffable Pillowcase is also sustainably built with recycled fleece and a shell made from recycled plastic bottles.
+And at $29, the Rumpl is around half the price of the Zpacks, giving it the clear edge in value, too.

-That said, apart from the benefits in comfort, price, and sustainability, the Rumpl Stuffable Pillowcase falls short of the Zpacks Medium-Plus in most other areas: It’s heavier by 1.6 ounces, doesn’t pack down as well for storing in a pack, and is smaller at 11 x 16 inches compared to the 11.25 x 20-inch Zpacks.
-The Medium-Plus’ Dyneema build also allows it to double as a dry bag to protect your clothing on the trail, while the Rumpl’s standard DWR finish will wet out quickly in sustained moisture.
+That said, apart from the benefits in comfort, price, and sustainability, the Rumpl Stuffable Pillowcase falls short of the Zpacks Medium-Plus in most other areas: It’s heavier by 2.4 ounces, doesn’t pack down as well for storing in a pack, and is smaller at 12 by 17 inches compared to the 11.25- by 20-inch Zpacks.
+The Medium-Plus’ Dyneema build also allows it to double as a dry bag to protect your clothing on the trail, while the Rumpl will wet out quickly in sustained moisture.
 In other words, the Zpacks Medium-Plus is the more specialized but versatile pick for ultralight backpacking, while the Rumpl Stuffable Pillowcase offers better comfort for car camping, road trips, and travel.
-For a more traditional option from Rumpl, their Camp Pillow ($49) features a removable insert for tailoring firmness and a practical two-sided design with cooling polyester on one side and cozy polar fleece on the other.
+For a more traditional option from Rumpl, their Camp Pillow ($49) features a removable insert for tailoring firmness and a similar two-sided design with cooling polyester on one side and cozy polar fleece on the other.

 See the Rumpl Stuffable Pillowcase